krishnanlab/teaching/2020-spring_compbio/README.md

 \[ [Top](https://github.com/krishnanlab/teaching/blob/master/2020-spring_compbio/README.md#cmse-410-890-bioinformatics-and-computational-biology) ]

 ## Course Activities

 ### Assignments
-For each topic, you will be given an assignment after the topic's "lecture" class that you are required to work on.
+For each topic, you will be given an assignment after the topic's first "Lecture" class on Monday that you are required to work on and submit before beginning of the "paper discussion" class on Friday the same week.
 Links to the assignment will be posted on this page next to the topic on the [Calendar](https://github.com/krishnanlab/teaching/tree/master/2020-spring_compbio#calendar) and specific instructions will be posted on Slack.

-Along with the assignment, you are required to turn-in a 1-page report of that week's paper containing a critical and thorough analysis of a specific section/figure with thefollowing four sections:
-1. _Data_
-    - What data did they use to perform the analysis presented in the figure?
-    - Where did each piece of data come from?
-2. _Methods_
-    - What techniques and algorithms did they use?
-    - Does the paper have a detailed description of how to perform this analysis, enough for someone to repeat that analysis?
-    - Does the paper have source code to reproduce the presented results?
-3. _Evaluation_
-    - What are the measures/metrics plotted for each figure panel?
-    - How is the success of each analysis evaluated?
-4. _Conclusions_
-    - Are the conclusions you draw from the figure in agreement with those drawn by the authors?

-This report is due _before_ the topic's "Paper discussion" class.
-Points will be deducted for reports shorter or longer than 1-page.
-Wrong papers will be graded as zero.

 ### Class Participation
 In general: